nightcoder6/Growwik-master/README.md

 ![image](https://github.com/user-attachments/assets/7199d8ce-f150-4858-8fd3-b4a479610121)

-# Growwik: Social Media Marketing Platform
+# PR Prabandhak: Social Media Marketing Platform

-Growwik is a cutting-edge social media marketing platform designed to bridge the gap between brands and influencers.
+PR Prabandhak is a cutting-edge social media marketing platform designed to bridge the gap between brands and influencers.
 It streamlines collaboration, ensures transparency, and enhances the effectiveness of influencer marketing campaigns.

 ## Features